 Electronic testing using TMU© internet connected computers is utilized at all sites in Arizona.
-The knowledge test portion of your exam will be displayed on a computer screen for you to read and key/tap or click in your answers.
+The knowledge exam portion of your exam will be displayed on a computer screen for you to read and key/tap or click in your answers.

 NOTE: You will need your TMU© Username or Email and Password to sign in to your knowledge test.
-Please see the information under 'Complete Your Initial Training' to sign in to your record in TMU©.
+Please see the information under 'Complete Your TMU© Account' to sign in to your record in TMU©.

-• The Knowledge Test Proctor will provide you a code at the test event to start your test.
+NOTE: The Knowledge Test Proctor will provide you a code at the test event to start your test.

-Per the Arizona State Board of Nursing, no foreign translation dictionaries in any format are not allowed during testing.
+Per the Arizona State Board of Nursing, translation dictionaries (either paper format or electronic), translating devices or non-approved language translators are not allowed.